 About New Prairie Press

 New Prairie Press was founded by Kansas State University Libraries in 2007, joining a growing number of libraries who are entering the world of open access publishing.
 NPP adheres to the principles of open access publishing as articulated in the Berlin, Budapest, and Bethesda declarations.
-In 2011, Provost April Mason added her name to the Berlin declaration on behalf of Kansas State University, adding our institution to an international list of some 300 universities, libraries, scientific institutes, and academic associations who pledge support to an open access paradigm.
+In 2011, Provost April Mason added her name to the Berlin declaration on behalf of Kansas State University, adding our institution to an international list of over 500 universities, libraries, scientific institutes, and academic associations who pledge support to an open access paradigm.

 Open access means offering online content to all readers with no financial barriers to access.
 The benefits of this publishing model are manifold, and the growing number of open access publications attests to the power of these ideals.